Missoula Measures - Suicide

 2001 - 2010 Montana Suicide Rates - by county

-(NOTE: National suicide statistics are always 3 years behind the current year.)
+(NOTE: Suicide statistics are always 3 years behind the current year.)

 Research has shown that 90% of people who die by suicide have a diagnosable mental disorder at the time of their death.
 Of those, 60% suffer from both treated and untreated depression.
 American Foundation for Suicide Prevention

 Suicide rates are higher for persons who are single, divorced, separated, or widowed.
 Social and environmental factors associated with suicidal behavior can be characterized by loss, such as job or home loss, incarceration, financial difficulties, unwanted move, diagnosis of a chronic or terminal illness among others.
 In the adolescent population, bullying and gender identity issues may be major contributors.